 Non-vested Company contributions that are forfeited after a Plan participant's employment terminates are used to reduce future Company contributions under the Plan, to pay permissible expenses of Plan administration and as otherwise permitted under the Plan's provisions.
-Forfeitures were \$16,577 and \$13,584 in 2014 and 2013, respectively.
-The Company uses forfeitures from the current year, as well as any unused forfeitures from prior years, to reduce annual contributions to the Plan.
-Aggregate forfeitures used to reduce 2014 and 2013 Company contributions under the Plan were \$15,933 and \$13,736, respectively.
+Cumulative forfeitures were \$97,846 and \$16,440 at December 31, 2015 and 2014, respectively.
+The Company uses forfeitures from the current year, as well as any unused forfeitures from prior years, to reduce annual employer contributions to the Plan.
+Aggregate forfeitures used to reduce 2015 and 2014 Company contributions under the Plan were \$90,520 and \$15,933, respectively.